PatrickEbner/2024-SoSe_EyeTracking/README.md

 ├── _research        <- WIP scripts, code, notes, comments,
 │                       to-dos and anything in a preliminary state.
 │
-├── plots            <- All exported plots go here, best in date folders.
+├── plots            <- All exported plots go here.
-|                       Note that to ensure reproducibility it is required that all plots can be
-|                       recreated using the plotting scripts in the scripts folder.
-│
+|
 ├── scripts          <- Various scripts, e.g. analysis and plotting.
 │                       The scripts use the `src` folder for their base code.
 │